SideChannelMarvels/Tracer/TracerPIN/README.md

 It's possible to disable any of them and it's possible to enable an experimental tracing of the function calls with their arguments, or at least what Intel PIN can find about them.
 Run the tool without arguments to get help about those options.

-### Self-modifying code

-It's possible to modify the instruction cache size to cope with some self-modifying code, at the cost of efficiency, so use it seldomly.

-Cf option `-cache n` to limit caching to n instructions and option `-smc_strict 1`.

 Troubleshooting
 ---------------